Card Summary Table

 Is there an annual fee on the Blue Cash Preferred® Card from American Express?

 Yes.
-The annual fee is $0 for your first year, and then $95 per year after that.
+The annual fee is $95 per year.

 What is the foreign transaction fee for the Blue Cash Preferred® Card from American Express?